morooLee/wdio-slack-reporter/README.md

           type: 'web-api',
           slackBotToken: process.env.SLACK_BOT_TOKEN || "xoxb-xxxxxxxxxx-xxxxxx...",,
           channel: process.env.SLACK_CHANNEL || "Cxxxxxxxxxx",
+          // Set this option to true to attach a screenshot to the failed case.
           uploadScreenshotOfFailedCase: true,
+          // Set this option to true if you want to add thread with details of results to notification of test results posted to Slack.
           notifyDetailResultThread: true,
+          // Set the Filter for detail results. (array is empty or undefined, all filters are applied.)
+          filterForDetailResults: [
+            'passed',
+            'failed',
+            'pending',
+            'skipped'
+          ],
           // Override the createScreenshotPayload function.
           createScreenshotPayload: function (testStats: TestStats, screenshotBuffer: Buffer): FilesUploadArguments {
             const payload: FilesUploadArguments = {